HoloFlix/Brickcraft-Brick-Link/README.md

-*This was summarized using notebook llm
+*This text was summarized using notebook llm

 # Brickcraft (2012 Prototype)